 I use my camera to document what I see and experience.
 I am an artist and a historian as a result.
 That's a "selfie" above, taken about 30+ years ago with film, well before anyone else was taking selfies.
 My hand triggers a cable release which was attached by wire to my camera on tripod.
 The location is near Lake Superior in Minnesota.

-My goal is to capture memorable moments and artistic images without stealing your valuable time allowing you to enjoy your day.
+My goal was to capture memorable moments and artistic images without stealing your valuable time allowing you to enjoy your day.
 Choosing an interesting outdoor location for some quick portraits or group photos is always a good idea in any season.
 I do minor retouching as well, like removing a distracting, floating piece of wood from the image above.